 Thanks to his enhanced hearing, he knew she was in their bathroom.
 With an aggravated huff, he crossed the hall to Sydney’s bedroom door, which was slightly ajar.
-Emma might not recognize him, but he was betting their daughter would.
-She rolled around and played with Logan every time she was around him after he shifted.
+Emma might not recognize him but he was betting their daughter would.

 More than a decade earlier, Archer’s first wife had decided widowhood was cheaper than divorce.
 She’d pumped two bullets into his chest, not counting on him surviving.
 But he had, for the most part.
 The part of him that could shift into a mountain lion?
 That had died on the table.

 Sydney, who could sense certain elements about certain people, had said ever since she was five that his cat was asleep.
 His brother Logan’s cat, on the other hand, was not.
 The family had long taken that to mean Archer’s cat was dead.

 When he’d awakened a short time earlier, his entire body tingling from head to toe, Archer had thought he was dying.
 He’d gotten to his feet, then fallen to his knees, somehow without waking Emma.
 He was terrified he’d not be able to wake her in time to say goodbye.
 But then he’d shifted.
 The change into the cat had happened so fast, he hadn’t realized what was going on until it was done.
 Even then, he wondered if he’d died or was dreaming.
 He’d seen some strange things while he was unconscious in the hospital, after all.